Four Questions: A Policy Analyst’s Perspective on IIJA

 A: Many of the grant programs want applicants to show how they are engaging with the impacted communities before, during and after completion.
 For example, the RAISE grants (formerly known as TIGER grants) require applicants to do an equity assessment.
 In addition the White House IIJA guidebook recommends holding stakeholder engagement sessions NOW in preparation for the release of upcoming grants.

-Q: On April 26, we are hosting a webinar where you’ll be speaking on IIJA requirements.
+Q: We are hosting a webinar where you’ll be speaking on IIJA requirements.
 What do you hope our attendees take away from the discussion?

 A: I hope the attendees come away with a few new tools, a deeper understanding of how to approach IIJA funding opportunities, and have an idea of what they’d like to do first to prepare their communities.